Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Secure Set-based State Estimation Algorithm

 For every $i\in\mathbb{Z}_{[1,p]}$, let

 be sensor~$i$'s output measurement set.
-Then, the measurement update of sensor $i$ is given by the following generalized intersection of the time update set $\hat{\mathcal{X}}_{k|k-1}$ with the output measurement set $\mathcal{Y}_{k}^{i}$ of sensor $i$ as stated below
+Then, the measurement update of sensor~$i$ is given by the following generalized intersection of the time update set $\hat{\mathcal{X}}_{k|k-1}$ with the output measurement set $\mathcal{Y}_{k}^{i}$ of sensor~$i$

 which can be computed using \eqref{eq:gen_int_comp}.